 Franz Kafka

 Though Kafka was clearly aware of the unwarranted malevolent and superstitious projections placed on crows, I do not think the aphorism is a defence of crows.
-Yet it does highlight the unfairness of such anthropomorphism, including my own.
+Yet it does highlight the prejudice implicit in anthropomorphism, including my own.

 Kafka crows do not appear to doubt their power and so they do not unnecessarily meddle with other species, nor do they needlessly destroy.
 In light of this, an envy of crows is understandable given their apparent lack of self doubt and capacity for life such that they do not look elsewhere to affirm it.